Unfortunately, the answer is:

 But it gets worse.

-Because so many bounce messages are the result of spam, even if a returning bounce message is the result of some email you actually did send, some spam filters now filter those bounces out as spam.
+Because so many bounce messages are the result of spam, even if a returning bounce message is the result of email you actually did send, some spam filters now filter those bounces out as spam.

 So even if the recipient’s email provider sends a bounce, there’s no guarantee you’ll get it!